chaoss/metrics/3_Risk.md

 Activity Metric | Description
 --- | ---
-Contributor Importance | Percentage of commits by individual contributors Qualified Committers | contributions over time and what components they commit to User Dependency | Number of users who are aware that they depend on the software Paid developers | Number of paid developers in community
+Contributor Importance | Percentage of commits by individual contributors Qualified Committers | Contributions over time and what components they commit to User Dependency | Number of users who are aware that they depend on the software Paid developers | Number of paid developers in community